5 Sneaky Ways To Cut Your Household Bills in Half

 Save at the Store With Multiple Tricks

-Food prices have skyrocketed.
-According to the U.S. Department of Agriculture (USDA), all food prices are expected to increase by 9% to 10% in 2022.
-The food price increases have hit Americans across the board.
+Food prices have skyrocketed in recent years.
+According to the U.S. Department of Agriculture (USDA), all food prices are expected to increase by 7.9% in 2023.
+These food price increases have hit Americans across the board.
 Not only have restaurant purchases gotten more expensive but so has food in the grocery store.

 Families should “buy in bulk when items are on sale,” said Deacon Hayes, founder of Well Kept Wallet.
 He also suggests that people consider “buying generic when it comes to items like bleach or spices.”
 Finally, he said that one big money saver is “planning your meals ahead of time and sticking to your grocery list to help prevent impulse purchases.”